How to pick the best parking allocation strategy for a residential building

 Unassigned parking is easy, but is infeasible in most buildings due to demand for reliable parking.

-Bundled parking and unbundled parking is usually the preferred option in most buildings, but takes time considerable for property management teams to manage — as spots assignments must be communicated, spots can’t be double-assigned to different people and payments/leases for unbundled parking must be handled.
+Assigned and unbundled parking is usually the preferred option in most buildings, but takes time considerable for property management teams to manage — as spots assignments must be communicated, spots can’t be double-assigned to different people and payments/leases for unbundled parking must be handled.

 Parkade makes all of those problems go way — reducing empty assigned parking and making unbundled parking a lot easier to implement.